atlassian/react-sweet-state/docs/advanced/container.md

 );
 ```

 The power of `Container` is that you can expand or reduce the scope at will, without requiring any change on the children.
-That means you can start local and later, if you need to access the same state elsewhere, you can either move the `Container` up in the tree, add the `scope` prop to "link" two separate trees or remove the container altogether.
+That means you can start local and later, if you need to access the same state elsewhere, you can either move the `Container` up in the tree or add the `scope` prop to "link" two separate trees or add `isGlobal` and make it singleton once again.

 ### Additional features